GJMeijer/FBMcw/README.md

 - `calc_cr_fbm`: calculate the current root reinforcement according to the FBM model at each value of strain (discrete root classes)
 - `calc_cr_fbmw`: calculate the current root reinforcement according to the FBMw model at each value of strain (discrete root classes)

-To generate suitable ranges of strains, you could use
+To generate suitable ranges of strains, you can use:

 - `generate_strainrange`: generates a suitable range of strains to analyse the mobilisation of root reinforcement
 - `generate_strainrange_fbm`: generates a suitable range of strains to analyse the mobilisation of root reinforcement for traditional fibre bundle models.
 It returns strains just before and after each root failure only, to minimise the amount of computations required.